top of page

 Philosophy

+It brings us indescribable joy to make a difference in our county riddled with poverty, food insecurity, and an opioid crisis.
 Coda Mountain Academy values the development of the whole person.
 The larger goals of Coda are to equip youth with the tools they need to live productive and fulfilling lives.
-Through developing exposure and opportunities that promote healthy goal setting, positive identity, strong character, resiliency and life skills, Coda hopes to change the world, one child at a time.
+Through developing opportunities that promote healthy goal setting, positive identity, strong character, resiliency and life skills, Coda hopes to change the world, one child at a time.
 Mutual respect is encouraged between all regardless of faith, gender, ethnicity, or national origin.

 Our Story